PowerShell/DscResources/DscResource.Template/TEMPLATE_README.md

 {ModuleName} to match the name of the resource module, and update the sections to suit your needs.

+#### CODE_OF_CONDUCT.md

+This file explains the Code of Conduct.
+This file should be changed to the code of conduct that you and your contributors are to follow.

 #### README.md

 This file is used to show information about the repository and the